Residence Life faqs

 If you know someone attending SXU, you may request that person when you sign the housing contract.
 We do our best to pair up all requests for roommates.

 The rooms in Pacelli and Regina Halls (where freshman and most new students are housed) are approximately 10' X 13'.
 There is also a sink (in most first year student rooms) with vanity area and a walk in closet.
-The rooms are furnished with 2 beds, 2 desks with chairs, and 2 dressers.
-Some rooms are carpeted; however, a small area rug, 6' X 9' is a nice addition to any room.
+The rooms are furnished with two beds, two desks with chairs, and two dressers.
+Some rooms are carpeted; however, a small area rug, 6' X 9', is a nice addition to any room.

-Regina and Pacelli Halls are reserved for our first year students.
-Morris, McCarthy, O'Brien and Rubloff Halls, as well as University apartments, are strictly for upper-division students.
+Regina Hall is reserved for our first-year students.
+Pacelli, Morris, McCarthy, O'Brien and Rubloff Halls, as well as University apartments, are strictly for upper-division students.

 - The meal plan is designed with the student's health in mind, assuming that it is important for students to eat regular, healthy meals.
 We recommend that students eat wisely so that they can perform well both in and outside of the classroom.

-- Meal plan dollars can be used in the SXU Diner, Subway, Starbucks cafe, Rhubarb's, Coffee Cats and Gilhooley's Grande Saloone.
+- Meal plan dollars can be used in the SXU Diner, Cougar Fuel, Rhubarb's and Gilhooley's Grande Saloon.

 - Review the general budget (PDF) a student should follow over each week of the semester.

-A complete list of dos and don'ts of what to bring is included in your assignment mailing that is sent out by mid-July each year.
-Some highlights include: do bring twin extra long sheets, do bring computer equipment , do bring a small refrigerator, but leave your microwaves, hot plates and candles at home.
+A complete list of do's and don'ts of what to bring (PDF) is included in your assignment mailing that is sent out by mid-July each year.
+Some highlights include: do bring twin extra long sheets, do bring computer equipment, do bring a small refrigerator, but leave your microwaves, hot plates and candles at home.

-Yes, off campus guests may visit Sunday - Thursday 8:00 a.m. to 12:00 a.m. and Friday and Saturday 8:00 a.m. to 2:00 a.m. by checking in at the front desk of the building.
+Yes, off campus guests may visit Sunday through Thursday, 8 a.m. to Midnight, and Friday and Saturday, 8 a.m. to 2 a.m., by checking in at the front desk of the building.
 Overnight guests of the same sex may spend the night on campus if a Resident Overnight Automated Request (ROAR) is submitted through Self-Service on mySXU and approved by the resident assistant on duty.